-Anger spreads in France over Macron’s retirement bill push
+Protests erupt in France over Macron’s retirement age push

 Macron decided to invoke the special power during a Cabinet meeting a few minutes before a scheduled vote in the National Assembly, where the legislation had no guarantee of securing majority support.
 The Senate adopted the bill earlier Thursday.

 Opposition lawmakers demanded the government to step down.
-If the expected no-confidence motion passes, which requires approval from more than half of the Assembly, it would be a first since 1962 and force the government to resign.
-It would also spell the end Macron’s retirement reform plan.
+If the expected no-confidence motion fails, the pension bill would be considered adopted.
+If it passes, it would also spell the end Macron’s retirement reform plan and force the government to resign, a first since 1962.

 Macron could reappoint Borne if he chooses, and a new Cabinet would be named.

-If the motion does not succeed, the pension bill would be considered adopted.
+Macron’s centrist alliance has the most seats in the National Assembly, where a no-confidence motion also requires majority support.
+Left-wing and far-right lawmakers are determined to vote in favor.

+Leaders of the The Republicans have said their conservative party would not back the motion.
+While some party lawmakers might stray from that position, they are expected to be a minority.